 Gooseberry Falls State Park

-Gooseberry Falls State Park is home to one of Minnesota’s most iconic waterfalls.
+Gooseberry Falls State Park (DNR website) is home to one of Minnesota’s most iconic waterfalls.
 The park offers a broad range of activities, but the falls (there are two) are the key reasons to visit.
 Of course, there is plenty more to see, as the heavily forested park is located right along Lake Superior.

 Gooseberry Falls is actually three stunning waterfalls. . . and one of Minnesota’s best-known sights.